 The same vase has been modelled with just 250 polynomials and having a size of 33 KB.
 The first image shows the low-poly vase.
 The second image is the same vase with a normal map.
 The final image has the normal map as well as a specular map.

-Our 3D modelling artists pay a lot attention to detail in order to create amazing 3D models.
-Our 3D models are low-poly with high quality materials and result in realistic representations.
-We take care to ensure that this results in the best possible user experience.
+3D modelling artists pay a lot attention to detail in order to create amazing 3D models.
+3D models tuned for AR must be low-poly with high quality materials and result in realistic representations.